There was a crooked Man

 "Nothing to be scared of, you know."

-"I know.
-It's all in my mind."
-She leaned forward to look out the window.
-"Still, the ground is a long ways down."
+“I know.
+It’s all in my mind.”
+She looked out the window beside her.
+“Still, the ground is a long ways down.”

 "I guess I shouldn't have asked you to come.
 I know how you feel about flying."

-Mike laughed softly, pulling her closer to him with one arm.
-"Not if I valued my life, right?"
+Mike laughed softly as he pulled her closer.
+“Not if I valued my life, right?”

-"It won't be all work," Mike assured her.
-"We'll spend some time together.
-And, you'll get to spend some time with Sarah.
+“It won’t be all work,” Mike assured her.
+“We’ll spend some time together.
+And you’ll get to spend some time with Sarah.
 Get to know her better.
-After all, maybe it won't be long, and she will be a part of this family, too."
+After all, before long she may be a part of this family, too.”

 "You mean, you want to plan a nice wedding for them."